Trees & Storms: Others Have Recovered

-“Trees are amazingly resilient,” says John Rosenow, president of The Arbor Day Foundation.
+“Trees are amazingly resilient,” says Matt Harris, chief executive of The Arbor Day Foundation.
 “It may take several years, but many of the trees damaged by a storm will recover as they grow.”

 This was true even in the case of what was the most costly natural disaster in United States history - Hurricane Andrew, which blitzed southern Florida on August 18, 1992.
 With sustained winds of 145 miles per hour, Andrew left 126,000 homes destroyed or damaged.
 Economic losses exceeded $30 billion.
 Countless trees were uprooted, broken, or stripped of foliage.
 Many neighborhoods looked like war zones.

 In one Miami neighborhood, more than 1,600 homes were destroyed, and photos taken immediately after the storm show most trees down or severely damaged.
 But five years after Hurricane Andrew, the powers of recovery from both human and tree loss were amazingly evident in follow-up newspaper stories.
 The homes had been rebuilt, the surviving trees had regrown and were in full leaf, and life had returned to normal.
 Eliot Kleinberg, writing for the Palm Beach Post, summed up the recovery in his community in these words: “The birds have returned.
 The trees have grown back.
 The walls are back up.
 Unless you look closely, you might never know.”